 Look at it !
 Hearty whipped cream entirely covered the surface of cup !

-Churros was cold because it took much time to be cooked.
+The churros were cold because they had been made a long time ago.
 But hot chocolate was so tasty, and churros coated with hot chocolate and whipped cream was good.

 Hot chocolate was not drink.
 It’s like spreads.
 Though it looked extremely sweet, unexpectedly it wasn’t too sweet.
 Whipped cream wasn’t very sweet, too (it’s like Starbucks’).
 I ate it up soon.
 Delicious.
 I should have a normal portion.
 If you like sweet one, they serve it with sugar.